patelhitesh/modular-chat-agent-kit/README.md

-# Clinic Patient Intake & Pre-Screening Chatbot
+# Modular Chat Agent Kit

 This project is a robust, modular, and extensible conversational AI assistant designed for configurable domain specific workflows.
 Built with Python and Streamlit, it leverages Large Language Models (LLMs) from multiple providers (Google, OpenAI, Anthropic) and supports advanced configuration, secure API key management, and customizable system prompts.